eth-educators/eth-docker-docs/website/docs/Usage/Hardware.md

 chain databases, reducing potential down time because of hardware issues.

 Why ECC?
 This is a personal preference.
 The cost difference is minimal, and the potential time savings huge.
-An eth2 client does not require ECC RAM; I maintain it is very nice to have regardless.
+An Ethereum staking full node does not require ECC RAM; I maintain it is very nice to have regardless.

 With non-ECC RAM, if your RAM goes bad, you will be troubleshooting server